Ashfaq-Uddin/-HSC26-Bangla1st-Paper-Simple-RAG/README.md

 # HSC26 Bangla 1st Paper Simple RAG project

 This project is a simple Retrieval-Augmented Generation (RAG) system capable of answering both Bangla and English questions using OCR-extracted content from an HSC Bangla 2026 1st Paper textbook PDF.
+You can test the application here: [HSC26-Bangla1st-Paper-Simple-RAG](https://huggingface.co/spaces/ashfaqsayeem/HSC26-Bangla1st-Paper-Simple-RAG)

 ## 🚀 Setup Guide